lgdd/kanban-for-objects/README.md

 # Kanban Objects

-A client extension for Liferay to manage in a Kanban board any custom Object with a state.
+A client extension for Liferay to manage in a Kanban board any custom Object with states.

 ![preview](https://github.com/lgdd/doc-assets/blob/main/kanban-objects/kanban-objects-2.png?raw=true)